RESULT OF BY-ELECTION

 A by-election was held on 26th of January 2017 to fill the position of Postgraduate Officer.
 Colm Duffy was elected as the new SU Postgrad Officer.

-The full-time officers – the President, the Vice-President/Education Officer and the Vice-President/Welfare Officer – will all be elected on Thursday the 2nd of March 2017.
-Nominations for these positions will open on the 16th of February 2017.
-Full Time Officer Nomination Form 2017
+The full-time officers – the President, the Vice-President/Education Officer and the Vice-President/Welfare Officer – will all be elected on Thursday the 8th of March 2018.
+Nominations for these positions will open on the 22nd of February 2018.

-The SU Council Chairperson will be elected at the last SU Council meeting of the year at 6pm in IT250 on Monday 27th of February 2017.
+The SU Council Chairperson will be elected at the last SU Council meeting of the year at 6pm in on Monday 5th of March 2018.
 Please note that only registered Class Reps can run for, nominate and vote in this election.
-Nominations ARE NOW CLOSED.

 Election Results 2016